LDI: Localized Data Imputation for Text-Rich Tables: Experiments

 Table~\ref{tab:data_reduction} highlights the efficiency of our model in reducing data size by focusing only on relevant attributes.
 Unlike other methods that use all available attributes, such as FMW, our approach selects a smaller set of dependent attributes identified in the initial phase.
-This targeted selection leads to a significant reduction in the amount of data processed, as shown by the lower character counts across all datasets.
-The reduction in characters is computed by comparing the average length of the selected attributes to that of all attributes.
-The effect is substantial across all benchmarks: in the Zomato dataset, character input is reduced by 95.7\% through the selection of only 2 out of 16 attributes.
-Similarly, the Buy, Restaurant, and Phone achieve reductions of 57.1\%, 39.9\%, and 74.0\%, respectively.
+This targeted selection leads to a significant reduction in the amount of data processed, as shown by the lower token counts across all datasets.
+The reduction in tokens is computed by comparing the average number of tokens of the selected attributes to that of all attributes.
+The effect is substantial across all benchmarks: in the \textit{Zomato} dataset, token input is reduced by 96.1\% through the selection of only 2 out of 16 attributes.
+Similarly, the \textit{Buy}, \textit{Restaurant}, and \textit{Phone} achieve reductions of 63.8\%, 32.7\%, and 75.5\%, respectively.
 As a result, the process becomes more explainable and the outcomes more traceable, since it is easier to understand which attributes contribute to the final results.